Assigning Project Resources

 While assigning resources, you can use the Target Utilization feature for each Project Resource.
 For more information, see Utilization.

-You can also assign generic resources to projects and project tasks when a specific resource has not yet been identified.
-Generic resources are added in the same way that defined project resources are added to projects and project tasks.
+You can also assign generic resources to projects and tasks when you haven’t selected a specific person yet.
+Add generic resources the same way you add regular project resources.
 For more information, see Generic Resources.

 Important:

-If you use Resource Allocations you must first allocate a defined resource to a project before project task assignments can be made.
-Generic resources may be added to a project task regardless of project allocation.
+If you use Resource Allocations, you have to allocate a defined resource to a project before you can assign them to tasks.
+You can add generic resources to a task even if they’re not allocated.
 For more information, see Resource Allocations.

 You can also allocate resources directly to project tasks.
-For each project, it is recommended that you choose to either allocate resources directly to project tasks or allocate resources to the project and then assign to project tasks.
+For each project, it's best that you choose to either allocate resources directly to project tasks or allocate resources to the project and then assign to project tasks.
 Using both resource allocations to project tasks and task assignments can create inconsistencies in your project data.
 For more information, see Assigning Resources with Allocations.

-Assigning resources works in conjunction with other project preferences you select on the Preferences subtab when creating the project record.
+Assigning resources works in conjunction with other project preferences you select on the Preferences subtab when you create the project record.

 You have two options when assigning resources to project tasks.
 Based on how you set the Display All Resources for Project Task Assignment option for the project, you can assign resources from a list of either: